-New job jitters can often cause your up and coming A-Players some sleepless nights.
-The employee on-boarding process is something managers often don’t take time to prepare for, setting the new employee up for disaster instead of quickly getting them up to speed on the job.
+New job jitters can often cause your up and coming to A-Players some sleepless nights.
+The employee onboarding process is something managers often don’t take time to prepare for, setting the new employee up for disaster instead of quickly getting them up to speed on the job.

 Managers should not be swayed by how experienced the new hire is, as everyone is not above learning new business tactics.

 Often a newly hired employee feels compelled to exhibit confidence and an upbeat demeanor to impress a new boss.
 Conversely, the new boss often mistakenly buys into the newbie’s exhibited behavior believing (or maybe hoping) he or she is ready to launch into the job, be an instant superstar, and set the business world on fire.